mayurilohote/AirBnB-Tableau-Project/README.md

 🔗 Live Dashboard (Tableau Public) https://public.tableau.com/shared/JMH3YK33T?:display_count=n&:origin=viz_share_link

-📁 Dataset used for analysis
+📁 Dataset used for analysis (File was too large for GitHub so I put it in Kaggle as a workbook) https://www.kaggle.com/datasets/mayurilohote/airbnb-dataset
-https://www.kaggle.com/datasets/mayurilohote/airbnb-dataset